MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-bar-chart.md

 For a detailed explanation of the function of each of these files see [Power BI visual project structure](visual-project-structure.md).

-The two files we will focus on in this tutorial are the `capabilities.json` file which describes the visual to the host,  and the `src/barchart.ts` file which replaces the `src/visual.ts` file as the one containing the visual's API.
+The two files we'll focus on in this tutorial are the `capabilities.json` file, which describes the visual to the host,  and the `src/barchart.ts` file, which replaces the `src/visual.ts` file as the one containing the visual's API.

 Creating a bar chart visual involves the following steps: